StoneStepsInc/StoneStepsWebalizer/src/vs-projects.md

 This Utility-type project copies 3rd-party dynamic libraries from their build locations outside of this solution into the project output directory to facilitate debugging and testing.
-Each 3rd-party library copylibs is configured as a custom-built item type and uses the script in the Custom Build Tool section of the copylibs.props property sheet.
+Each 3rd-party library in copylibs is configured as a custom-built item type and uses the script in the Custom Build Tool section of the copylibs.props property sheet.

 The copylibs project also includes all webalizer*.props property sheets to allow its